Skip to main content

 The X-Model-Id header doesn’t match any advertised capability.
 Confirm the header value matches -byocModelID exactly.
 Capability names are case-sensitive.

 The frame size sent to the container doesn’t match what process() expects.
 Black frames at 640x480x3 = 921600 bytes work with the green-tint processor.
-For real video, the gateway negotiates frame format; for direct testing, the bytes-in must match bytes-out.
+For live video, the Gateway negotiates frame format; for direct testing, the bytes-in must match bytes-out.

 Kill the conflicting process, or change -byocContainerURL, -httpAddr, and -serviceAddr to free ports.